Zmajevac Viewpoint

 Note: Entrance to the Museum of Veterans is free.
 The museum is based on voluntary donations, which directly support this important local place of memory.

 Visit the Tunnel Museum and walk through a section of the lifeline that kept Sarajevo connected during the siege.
-Stand at Sniper Alley and hear accounts of daily life under fire.
+Pass throug Sniper Alley and hear accounts of daily life under fire.
 See the Roses of Sarajevo and memorials across the city.

 Suitable for history enthusiasts, students, and anyone seeking a deeper understanding of Bosnia's recent past.
 The tour is conducted with sensitivity and ample time for reflection and questions.